NELLIS TAVERN TIMELINE

 Palatine Settlement Society granted Provisional Charter from NYSED.

-of land.
-Tavern opened for tours; 112 total membership in PSS,
+Tavern opened for tours; 112 total membership in PSS, 20 local.

 1988 - Archeological dig over 2 acres.
 President - Elizabeth Bilobrowka.